mustafah15/zettelkasten/zettelkasten/lddd - managing domain complexity.md

 A bounded context can contain multiple subdomains in such a case the bounded context is a physical boundary while each of its subdomains is a logical boundaries that bear different names in different programming languages (namespaces, modules, or packages)

 ### Ownership boundaries
+In software projects, we can leverage model boundaries aka bounded contexts for the peaceful coexistence of teams. the division of work between teams is another strategic decision that can be made using the bounded context pattern.
+A Bounded context should be implemented, evolved, and maintained by one team ONLY. no two teams can work in the same bounded context this segregation eliminates implicit assumptions that teams might make about one another's models. instead, they have to define communication protocols for integrating their models and systems explicitly.

+> [!note]+
+> It's important to note that the relationship between teams and bounded context is one-directional: a bounded context should be owned by only one team, however a single team can own multiple bounded contexts
+>

+## Bounded Contexts in Real Life

+bounded contexts are not as evident as business domains and subdomains but they are there as domain experts' mental models are, you just have to be conscious of how domain experts think about the different business entities and processes.

+### Semantic Domains

+It can be said that domain-driven design's bounded contexts are based on the lexicographical notion of [semantic domains](https://en.wikipedia.org/wiki/Semantic_domain#:~:text=In%20lexicography%20a%20semantic%20domain,%2C%20raindrop%2C%20puddle.%22.)
+A semantic domain is defined as an area of meaning and the words used to talk about it, for example the word monitor, port, and processor have different meaning in the software and hardware engineering semantic domains.